Tuesday, January 16, 2007

-That day the menu was plain - classic chicken salad, macaroni and cheese, a huge tossed Caesar-like salad, and triangles of toasted buttered pita bread, which I had never seen before as bags of pita chips were not yet available at the market.
-Dinner was served buffet-style, and people found chairs to perch on - or not - but no one sat at a table.
-All the guests had a great time, drinking chilled white wine and eating everything in sight.
+That day the menu was plain: classic chicken salad, macaroni and cheese, a huge tossed Caesar-like salad, and triangles of toasted buttered pita bread, which I had never seen before, since bags of pita chips were not yet available at the market.
+Dinner was served buffet-style, and people found chairs to perch on—or not—but no one sat at a table.
+Everyone had a great time, drinking chilled white wine and eating everything in sight.
 The macaroni and cheese, in particular, disappeared in the blink of an eye.
-It was then I realized that simple - even humble - food can make a great party.
-Lots of quaffable wine doesn't hurt either.
-In the summer, Portuguese vinho verde is good.
-It is low in alcohol and just slightly, festively frizzante.
+It was then I realized that simple, even humble, food can make a great party.

-4 ounces of uncooked elbow macaroni (If this is measured, it's a generous cup.)
+4 ounces uncooked elbow macaroni (If measured, this is a generous cup.)

 2 cups whole milk